Can My Neighbour Cut My Tree Without Asking? Your Rights and How to Resolve Tree Disputes

 Tree Preservation Orders (TPO)

-Any neighbourly tree disputes that result in damage or alterations to a TPO-protected tree without permission can result in financial penalties or even legal charges.
+Any neighbour tree disputes that result in damage or alterations to a TPO-protected tree without permission can result in financial penalties or even legal charges.
 If your neighbour has an issue with your tree, they will need to speak with your local council first.

 Trees In Conservation Areas